Botti Biabi: Falkirk

 Biabi was born in London, however moved to Scotland aged 12 and grew up in the Scotstoun area of Glasgow, where he attended Knightswood Secondary School and was involved in a training programme for youths in the city's housing estates organised by former Scotland player Andy McLaren.
 He signed for Falkirk as a 16-year-old from Junior side Clydebank.
 He made his first team debut in a promotion play-off game against Queen of the South on 6 May 2014.
 In all he made 32 appearances for Falkirk, in all competitions.

 Swansea City

 Biabi moved to Premier League club Swansea City on 17 August 2015 for a "six-figure fee", where he joined up with their Under-21 squad.

 On 31 August 2017, Biabi signed for Scottish Premiership club Hamilton Academical on a four-month loan.

 On 31 January 2019, Biabi signed a one-year extension with Swansea City and joined Macclesfield Town on loan for the remainder of the 2018–19 season.

 He was released by the club in July 2019.

+Brechin City

+In October 2022, Biabi signed with Highland Football League side Brechin City until the end of the season.

+Kelty Hearts

+In summer 2021, Biabi signed for Kelty Hearts and, after a season with Brechin City, he returned to the club in July 2023 signing for a 2nd time.